David Noble (footballer, born 1982): International career

 Noble represented his native England at under-16, under-19, and under-20 levels.
 He then switched to play for Scotland.
 He made two appearances at under-21 level, and also played in a Scotland future team match against Turkey B on 25 February 2003.

+Coaching career

+Following the sacking of Ian Allinson as manager of St Albans City in September 2022, Noble took on the Interim Head Coach role.
+On 19 November 2022, Noble was given the role on a permanent basis following a 55% win rate across his interim spell in charge.
+St. Albans finished the regular season in 6th place and reached the National League South play-off final, overcoming Chelmsford City and Dartford (on penalties) prior to losing 4-0 to Oxford City.